madetech/handbook/roles/sfia/lead_user_researcher.md

 - Trustworthy, acts with integrity, openness and impartiality with research participants
 - Able to navigate and handle conflict within teams and with clients
 - Leads proposal writing around UCD activities with the sales team
-- Confident at pitch presentations and selling Madetech in front of clients
+- Confident at pitch presentations and selling Made Tech in front of clients
-- Able to give constructive feedback to senior management to continue to improve how we develop and grow UCD at Madetech
+- Able to give constructive feedback to senior management to continue to improve how we develop and grow UCD at Made Tech